 We spend a lot of time talking to revenue and sales leaders.
-And one of the things that frequently comes up in those conversations is rules of engagement.
+And one of the things that frequently comes up in those conversations are sales rules of engagement.

-Rules of engagement (RoE) are an attempt to codify everything your company needs to know about which reps work which accounts - and when - throughout your customer lifecycle.
+Generally, sales rules of engagement (aka RoE) are an attempt to codify everything your company needs to know about which sales reps work which accounts - and when - throughout your customer lifecycle.
 They dictate who has ownership over accounts, who gets credit for deals, and how sales teams work together.
-Effective RoE leads to more productive, happier teams, smoother customer interactions, and higher and faster close rates.
+Defining sales engagement with effective RoE leads to more productive, happier teams, smoother customer interactions, and higher and faster close rates.

 It’s almost impossible to create a set of rules of engagement that cover every possible edge case AND account for all the ways things can go sideways.
 So conflicts are bound to come up.
 Those conflicts can be time-consuming and stressful to resolve.

-So let’s talk about some of the challenges that come with rules of engagement.
+So let’s talk about some of the challenges that come with rules of engagement in business.
 What sorts of things are revenue leaders dealing with around RoE?
 Why is this so complicated?

-Sales rules of engagement can be challenging in so many ways
+Sales rules of engagement can be challenging in many ways

 Data, or lack thereof.
 Effective RoE relies on clean data and a tidy CRM.
 It means you need enough information about a prospect to know how to assign it - things like company industry, revenue, employee count, location, and more.
 It also means your CRM really has to be the single source of truth in your organization, and that everyone keeps opportunity data up-to-date.
 A lot of RoE challenges begin as data quality issues before turning into a full-blown conflict.